 We’re comparing the Sony a7C and Nikon Z50, two Mirrorless cameras from Sony and Nikon, respectively.

-The Sony Alpha a7C is a camera in the Advanced Mirrorless class, whereas the Nikon Z50 is a camera in the Entry-Level Mirrorless class.
+The Sony Alpha a7C is a camera in the Advanced Mirrorless class, whereas the Nikon Z50 is in the Entry-Level Mirrorless class.

 The Sony a7C will be available on the market in September 2020, while the Nikon Z50 will be available in October 2019.
-Because the age gap between A7c and Z50 is just 11 months, we anticipate that this will be a fair comparison in terms of both age and technological level.
+However, because the age gap between A7c and Z50 is just 11 months, we anticipate this will be a fair comparison in terms of age and technological level.

 Key Specifications

-Before we get into our more in-depth comparison of the Sony a7C and Nikon Z50, let’s take a quick glance at the primary characteristics of each camera.
+Before we get into our more in-depth comparison of the Sony a7C and Nikon Z50, let’s glance at each camera’s primary characteristics.

 Sony A7c Key Specs